Choosing a Probiotic for SIBO and IBS: Strain-Level Decision Logic

 For IBS, the strain-level evidence is what counts

-For SIBO, the picture is more complicated
+For SIBO, the evidence is thinner and more counterintuitive

 Reading the label so you actually get what was studied